Created by Tony Spinosa

 Or more precisely, a variety of businesses: an aptly named bar (The Odd Couple), a small but potentially lucrative Long Island heating oil delivery company (hence the title of the first book in the series: Hose Monkey), and a private detective agency.
 Naturally, it’s the P.I. firm that’s struggling.

 Serpe and Healy’s creator is actually Reed Farrel Coleman, best known as the Shamus-winning creator of P.I.
 Moe Prager (who likewise moonlights).
-He’s also the author of three novels featuring unorthodox investigator (and wannabe writer) Dylan Klein, several books about Gulliver Dowd, and most recently has taken over the writing of Robert B. Parker’s Jesse Stone series.
+He’s also the author of three novels featuring unorthodox investigator (and wannabe writer) Dylan Klein, a newer series featuring Long Island eye Gus Murphy, several books about Gulliver Dowd, and most recently has taken over the writing of Robert B. Parker’s Jesse Stone series.

 - “…an entertaining tour of Long Island’s dark side.”